thevoid12/brainwars/readme.md

-# braintrot v1 design:
+# brainwars v1 design:

 - user signs in
 - can create a room
-- can invite at max 20 people for v1
+- can invite at max 10 people for v1
 - can add bots as player
 - bots are 1 min,2 min,3 min, 5 min. randomly picks answer once in selected min
 - each correct answer +100